-▶ To do this, click on button aside the "BANK" LCD display (this display shows the name of the current bank in use).
+▶ To do this, click on button next to the the "BANK" LCD display (this display shows the name of the current bank in use).
 When you click, you will see a dropdown menu indicating the available banks.
 Choose the "J.M.Blanchet" bank.